Skip to main content

 Description

-1Synchronization DelayThe data synchronization delay between the source and target data sources, 0 seconds means there is no delay between the two ends, at this time you can choose to switch the business to the target data source, achieving smooth migration.
+1Synchronization DelayShows the synchronization delay between the source and target data sources.
+A value of 0 seconds means there is no delay between source and target.

 3More

-• Delete: Delete the task, tasks cannot be recovered after deletion, please operate with caution.
+• Delete: Delete the task.
+Deleted tasks cannot be recovered.
+Proceed with caution.

-4Structure Replication (displayed when structure replication is included)Display the progress and detailed information of structure replication.
+4Structure Replication (shown when structure replication is included)Shows structure replication progress and details.

-• Click on refresh on the right side of the page: View the latest information.
+• Click refresh to view the latest information.

-• Click on View DDL in the Operations column on the right side of the target object in the list: You can view the SQL replay.
+• Click View DDL in the Operations column for a target object to view the SQL replay.

-5Full Replication (displayed when full replication is included)Display the progress and detailed information of full replication.
+5Full Replication (shown when full replication is included)Shows full replication progress and details.

-• Click on Monitoring on the right side of the page: View various monitoring metrics during the full replication process.
-During the full replication process, you can also click on Throttle Settings on the right side of the monitoring metric page to limit the rate of writing to the target data source per second.
+• Click Monitoring to view monitoring metrics during full replication.
+During full replication, click Throttle Settings on the monitoring page to limit the write rate to the target data source.

-• Click on refresh on the right side of the page: View the latest information.
+• Click refresh to view the latest information.

-6Incremental Replication (displayed when incremental replication is included)Display various monitoring metrics of incremental replication.
+6Incremental Replication (shown when incremental replication is included)Shows incremental replication metrics.

-• Click on View Threads on the right side of the page: View the operations currently being executed by the current replication task, including:
+• Click View Threads to view the operations currently running in the replication task, including:

-• Thread ID: The replication task is executed by multiple threads, displaying the current thread number.
+• Thread ID: The replication task uses multiple threads, and this item shows the current thread number.

 • Execute SQL: Details of the SQL statement currently being executed by the current thread.

-• Response Time: The response time of the current thread, if this value increases, it means the current thread may be stuck due to some reason.
+• Response Time: The response time of the current thread.
+If this value increases, the thread may be blocked.

 • Event Time: The timestamp when the current thread started.